Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README-incremental.md

 The Web API (TodoListService) maintains an in-memory collection of to-do items for each authenticated user.
 Several applications signed-in under the same identity will share the same to-do list.

-The WPF application (TodoListClient) allows a user to:
+The desktop application (TodoListClient) allows a user to:

-- Sign-in.
+- Enter an item.
+When the user enters the first item, sign-in screen is displayed.
 The first time a user signs in, a consent screen is presented where the user consents for the application accessing the TodoList Service on their behalf.
-- When the user has signed-in, the user is presented with a list of to-do items fetched from the Web API for this signed-in identity.
+- Each time, the user enters an item, a list of to-do items are fetched from the Web API for this signed-in identity.
-- The user can add more to-do items by clicking on *Add item* button.

-Next time a user runs the application, the user is signed-in with the same identity as the WPF application maintains a cache on disk.
+Next time a user runs the application, the user is signed-in with the same identity as the console application maintains a cache on disk.
 Users can clear the cache (which will have the effect of them signing out).

 ![TodoList Client](./ReadmeFiles/todolist-client.png)